(I wrote this August 2009.)

 Michael visited us in Columbus before heading back to Florida where we were planning a going away party for him.
 (Florida is home and where our family lives.)
 He had just completed a rigorous Navy rescue swimmer program and was on leave before beginning his duty in Guam.

-He died one week after his visit to us in Ohio.
 His graduation celebration became his memorial.

 After honoring and mourning Michael's life with family and friends in Florida and saying goodbye to him, I returned to Ohio to teach.
 The first early morning back, a triple rainbow arched in the sky.
 I felt it as a joyful connection to Michael.